emslade23/EC444-Projects/quest-1/report.md

 1. Two servos indicate actual time in seconds and minutes: **Yes**
 2. Alphanumeric display indicates actual time in hours and minutes: **Yes**
 3. Can set time: **Yes**
-4. Demo delivered at scheduled time and report submitted in team folder with all required
+4. Demo delivered at scheduled time and report submitted in team folder with all required **Yes**
 5. Investigative question response: How can you synchronize multiple ESP clocks with each other?
+You can synchronize multiple ESP clocks using FreeRTOS.
 ****

 ### Qualitative Criteria